 However, if, for example, you’re still using Internet Explorer 10 you will start to see this message:

 Aside from being more than a little frustrating, it’s likely your internet banking won’t work, and you won’t be able to make online purchases with major retailers.
-Other large internet service providers, such as Microsoft, are also dropping support for TLS 1.0 and 1.1 later this year.
+Other large internet service providers, such as Microsoft, are also dropping support for TLS 1.0 and 1.1 by the end of 2018.
 It is likely that by the end of 2018, the internet will be effectively unusable with an old browser.

 What are myhrtoolkit doing about this?

-In line with best practice, we aim to comply with the PCI DSS recommendations and stop accepting TLS 1.0 and TLS 1.1 connections during the summer of 2018.
+In line with best practice, complied with the PCI DSS recommendations to stop accepting TLS 1.0 and TLS 1.1 connections during the summer of 2018.